godotjs/GodotJS/docs/godot_binding.md

 ## Enum

-Godot enums are exposed in javascript as js enum, and the underlying constant values which already defined in enums are eliminated from bindings.
+Godot enums are exposed in javascript as `enum`, and the underlying constant values which already defined in enums are eliminated from bindings.

 > [!NOTE]
 > The name of enum value can be retrieved by reading from enum type with the value as the key.